smash.default_optimize_options#

 CONVERGENCE: DDX < 0.01

-Customize the optimize options dictionary by removing 'kexc' from the optimized parameters
+Customize the optimization options by removing 'kexc' from the optimized parameters

 >>> opt_u["parameters"].remove("kexc")